OpusCapita/react-svg/src/client/components/SVGIconsPreviewer/SVGIconsPreviewer.DOCUMENTATION.md

 ### Synopsis

 SVGIconsPreviewer is a component which allow to browse an SVG icons collection.
-Using it with **Showroom** to get a possibility to check colors, sizes and other styles of icons on fly.
+Use it in collaboration with **Showroom** to get a possibility to check colors, sizes and other styles of icons on fly.
 *Write here a short introduction and/or overview that explains **what** component is.*

 ### Props Reference